Palau Passport Ranking

-The Palauan passport currently ranks on the 46th place according to the Guide visa index.
+The Palauan passport currently ranks on the 46th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 120 countries.
 The ranking has consistently improved over the past years from 61st spot in 2008 to the current ranking.
 This grants it an overall medium mobility score.
 Palauan passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, United States and the entire European Union.
 However, Palauan citizens require a visa to enter about 106 destinations.
 Some countries where a visa is required are China, Japan and Ukraine.

 The Island Republic of Palau consists of 340 islands and is divided into 16 regions.
 The most important Regions are Koror, Airai and Peleliu.
 It is located in Oceania in the Pacific Ocean, southeast of the Philippines.
 Palauan geography and terrain is varying from low lying coral atolls and extensive reefs to high mountains.
 Its climate is tropical hot and humid with a rainy season from May to November.
 The overall area of the islands is 459 square kilometers making it the 4th smallest country in Oceania.